tobega/tailspin-v0/TailspinReference.md

   -> {|$... -> ({|$({x:})|} join $.ys)...|} -> !OUT::write
 ```

-Relation values respond to the following messages:
-* `::count` returns the count of distinct structures/tuples in the relation
+Relation values respond to the `::count` message which returns the count of distinct structures/tuples in the relation.
-* `::list` returns a list of the structures contained in the relation

 ## Bytes
 Bytes values represent a sequence of bytes and can be created through a [bytes literal](#bytes-literal)